-2017/18 2018/ 2018/19
+2016/17 2017/ 2017/18

 Amount £000's No. of Loans Institution Amount £000's No. of Loans

-2,000 1 Money Market Funds 2,399 1
+2,000 1 Money Market Funds 2,000 1

-3,320 2 Banks 0 0
+4,750 4 Banks 3,320 2

 0 0 Building Societies 0 0

-2,000 1 Local Authorities 0 0
+8,000 4 Local Authorities 2,000 1

-12,000 5 UK Debt Management Office 18,100 5
+3,800 3 UK Debt Management Office 12,000 5

-19,320 9 Total 20,499 6
+18,550 12 Total 19,320 9

 The Council's maximum exposure to credit risk in relation to its investments in banks and building societies of up to £3 million cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2019 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2018 that this was likely to crystallise.

+One minor breach of the Council's counterparty criteria occurred during the reporting period involving exceeding the £4m limit for cash held with the Council's own bank.
+This was authorised by the Section 151 Officer.
 The Council does not expect any losses from non-performance by any of its counterparties in relation to deposits.